 Skip to Content

 Citizens Memorial Hospital (CMH) is committed to being transparent about our charges and services.
-Citizens Memorial Hospital's Pricing Transparency Website contains the services and items provided by CMH.
+Review Citizens Memorial Hospital's Shoppable Services - services you can schedule in advance.
+You can also download the machine readable file.

 Note: This site does not support Internet Explorer; please use Chrome or Edge browser to view.

 This comprehensive list of charges for each inpatient and outpatient service or item CMH provides is known as a chargemaster.
 Certain charges, such as for drugs and medical implants, are updated as the underlying cost of the item changes.
 In addition, there may have been a price increase since these files were created.
 Hence, the charge for an item you receive may have changed since this list was last updated.
-For more information about hospital chargemasters, please download this list of frequently asked questions.
+For more information about hospital chargemasters, please read the Chargemaster frequently asked questions.

 Note: The chargemaster is a comprehensive standard price list for the services provided by CMH.
 The charges listed are generally not the amount a patient will pay.